naobservatory/p2ra/model.md

 ## Statistical model

 The `stats` module uses the [Stan](https://mc-stan.org/) statistical programming language to define a Bayesian model of viral prevalences and metagenomic sequencing read counts.
-Our objective is to estimate a coefficient that
+Our objective is to estimate a coefficient that connects estimates of the prevalence of a viral clade to the number of metagenomic reads assigned to that clade across a set of samples.

 Here is the Stan code.
 In the following section, we will explain each component.